The Child Find Process

 If your child is determined to be a child with a disability, Lubbock ISD will assist you in developing appropriate special education services designed to meet your child's educational needs.

-For more information concerning eligibility criteria and the referral process, contact the counselor or Student Support Team (SST) leader of your neighborhood school or the Lubbock ISD Special Education Department at (806) 219-0400.
-You may also contact your Feeder Pattern Special Education Coordinator at (806) 219-0400.
+For more information concerning eligibility criteria and the referral process, contact the counselor or Student Support Team (SST) leader of your neighborhood school or the Lubbock ISD Special Services Department at (806) 219-0400.
+You may also contact your Feeder Pattern Special Services Coordinator at (806) 219-0400.